waynel/dotfiles-backup/README.md

 ## Introduction

-The basic structure of my dotfiles are based on John Clems files [jclem/dotfiles](https://github.com/holman/dotfiles) which are based off of Zach Holman's [holman/dotfiles](https://github.com/holman/dotfiles) repository.
+The basic structure of my dotfiles are based on John Clem's files [jclem/dotfiles](https://github.com/holman/dotfiles) which are based off of Zach Holman's [holman/dotfiles](https://github.com/holman/dotfiles) repository.
 Essentially, configuration files are grouped by topic (i.e. "git", "vim", "zsh", etc.). `*.zsh` files are sourced automatically, and a file named `something.symlink` will by symlinked to `~/.something`.

 ## Installation